felipebalbi/gacd-project/README.md

   measurements taken with Accelerometer and Gyroscope in all three directions (X, Y, and Z).

+# Codebook.md

+The metadata for our *Tidy Dataset* is located in Codebook.md.
+That file describes all variables available in our generated output data file and what type of value to expected for each column of the table.

 # R Package dependencies

 *run\_analysis.R* depends on *dplyr* and *data.table*.
 We use *data.table*